getgud-io/getgud-docs/get-started.md

 ## How to start the integration process

 Getgud is integrated **server-side** into your game.
-Our SDK is built in C++, and we provide both source code and build files for popular systems like Windows and Linux.
+Our SDK is built in C++, and we provide source code so you can build specifically for your system.
 We offer header files in the most popular languages so you can integrate our code with C++, C#, C, and Python servers.
 If you are using Unreal Engine 4, Unreal Engine 5, or Unity, we provide separate instructions for integrating with those engines.

 To get started:

-1. Decide if you are going to build the SDK from source or use our build files.
-2. If you are building from scratch, clone our [development repo](https://github.com/getgud-io/getgud-docs/blob/main/Integrations/cpp-build-instructions.md) and follow the [build instructions](https://github.com/getgud-io/cpp-getgud-sdk-dev).
+1. To build SDK for your system, clone our [development repo](https://github.com/getgud-io/getgud-docs/blob/main/Integrations/cpp-build-instructions.md) and follow the [build instructions](https://github.com/getgud-io/cpp-getgud-sdk-dev).
-3. Use the build files and appropriate header files to start integrating into your server.
+2. Use the build files and header files to start integration into your server.
-4. Ensure you understand the Getgud SDK [lifecycle and events](https://github.com/getgud-io/getgud-docs/blob/main/Integrations/C%2B%2B/cpp-integration.md) you can send.
+3. Ensure you understand the Getgud SDK [lifecycle and events](https://github.com/getgud-io/getgud-docs/blob/main/Integrations/C%2B%2B/cpp-integration.md) you can send.